Methodology

 The preparatory step led us to develop a terminology with regards to rewarding in science as a common understanding of the terms and concepts mapping this landscape (Figure 1, step 2).
 We identified all related terms we could think of as to research recognition schemes and categorised them as different types of possible rewards and reward mechanisms (see our Terminology).

-From the literature, we agreed that types of rewarding can range from intangible reputational rewards such as recognising the contribution made by collaborators through acknowledgments and citations (Hicks 2012), to co-authorship (Latour and Woolgar 1979) and other tangible rewards (e.g., funds, prizes, career advancement, hiring, and patents) (Haeussler et al. 2014; Nelson 2016; Shibayama and Lawson 2021).
-Opportunities of future collaboration were also reported as possible rewards for sharing (Haeussler et al. 2014; Shibayama and Lawson 2021).
+From the literature, we agreed that types of rewarding can range from intangible reputational rewards such as recognising the contribution made by collaborators through acknowledgments and citations (Hicks, 2012), to co-authorship (Latour & Woolgar, 1979) and other tangible rewards (e.g., funds, prizes, career advancement, hiring, and patents) (Haeussler, Jiang, Thursby, & Thursby, 2014; Nelson, 2016; Shibayama & Lawson, 2021).
+Opportunities of future collaboration were also reported as possible rewards for sharing (Haeussler et al., 2014; Shibayama & Lawson, 2021).

 Developing mapping tools